LaRambla20/Repo06_RT1-assignment3/README.md

 						if the coordinates are numbers
 							break the loop
 						else:
-							print a warning on the screen
-					call the set_goal_position() function
+							print a warning message on the screen call the set_goal_position() function passing as arguments the coordinates of the entered target position

 				if the entered string is "r":
 					call the cancel_goal_position() function